YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     </table>

 23. This section is for the useless packet reducing features.
-24. Enable this feature to reduce the useless entity movement packets sent to players.<br>
+24. Whether to reduce the useless entity movement packets sent to players.<br>
   <br>
   __Recommended value: `true`__
 25. Whether to use optimized powered rails.
 Uses fully rewritten version of powered rail iteration logic, can achieve 4x faster performance.<br>
   <br>
   __Recommended value: `true`__
 26. Whether to optimize minecart ticking.
-By skipping tick collisions to reduce expensive `getEntities` calls and bukkit event calls.<br>
+By skipping tick collisions to reduce expensive `getEntities()` calls and bukkit event calls.<br>
-  Enables this feature to handle a large amount of stacked minecarts better which is useful for anarchy servers.<br>
+  This can handle a large amount of stacked minecarts better which is useful for [Anarchy servers](https://minecraftservers.org/type/anarchy).<br>
   <br>
   __Recommended value: `true`__